Article last updated: 10/10/23

 Allow other users to find you easily.
 Provide signposts such as a headline with your industry, role and location.
 Adding links to your work in the ‘about’ section of your profile can help to increase traffic to your portfolio.

 In addition to this, make sure that you fill out as many profile fields as possible, including:

 - Certifications and qualifications

 - Accomplishments (e.g. successful projects, awards, and test scores)

 The same rules apply to your LinkedIn profile as with any type of CV writing.
-When describing your work experience or current role, be as specific as you can rather than using general phrases like ‘this role has improved my communication skills’.
-State your responsibilities and give examples of how your work has helped former employers to achieve their organisational goals.
+When describing your work experience or current role, be as specific as you can and avoid using general phrases such as “this role has improved my communication skills”.

 It’s useful to note that recruiters have particularly large networks, so if you are using LinkedIn to actively look for a new job then a meaningful follow-up message will go a long way in helping you to stand out.

-Take the example above regarding commenting on other people’s posts, it may be seen by more people than you think!
+Remember that when commenting on other people’s posts, it may be seen by more connections than you at first realise.
 Always keep your personal brand in mind.

 Work with Distinct